MakMongia/EliteFinal/README.md

-# need to add audio file too
+# and carousel for graphics
 # setup package.json
 # deploy to github server with live link????
-#

-# and carousel for graphics

 # Create indivitual tests and then a end to end test